 For those of you who live near a cruise terminal, you are so very lucky!
 For the rest of us, how to get to our ship is a consideration.
 My advice would be to drive to the cruise terminal if you have the option.

 This might seem like a strange tip and you may be wondering why in the world we choose to drive.
 Simply, we prefer the freedom it gives us.
-We are not opposed to flying to catch our ship and we will fly when we want to sail on a specific ship that has a specific itinerary.
-Living on the East Coast, we prefer to drive to our port whenever we can.
-When we drive, we have much more flexibility and we are not at the mercy of the airlines and their schedules.
+We are not opposed to flying to catch our ship and we will fly when we want to sail on a specific ship that has a specific itinerary but living on the East Coast, we prefer to drive to our port whenever we can.
+When we drive, we have much more flexibility our travel days and we are not at the mercy of the airlines and their schedules and delays.

 For our most recent cruise, it occurred to us that we could travel halfway to the terminal the night before embarkation.
 We had not planned this in advance and it didn’t occur to us to try this until dinner time that night.
 After we finished our dinner we closed our suitcases and hit the road.
-The benefit meant that we had shorter, less stressful travel, a traffic-free trip in the evening, a good rest the night before our cruise, and we had gotten beyond large metro areas that could’ve delayed our travel had we traveled the day of embarkation.
-This did add the expense of a hotel stay but it was totally worth it!
+The benefit meant that we could break up our travel into easy segments, we had a traffic-free trip in the evening, a good rest the night before our cruise, and we had gotten beyond large metro areas that could’ve delayed our travel had we traveled the day of embarkation.
+This extra travel day added the expense of a hotel stay but it was totally worth it!

-As our cruises end, we hate being rushed out of our lovely cruise cocoon and thrown into the hurry-up and wait of the airport and the not-so-fun experience flying can often be these days.
-Instead of sitting in the airport waiting for hours for our flight home, we don’t mind easing into our own vehicle and making our way home at our own pace.
+As our cruises end, we hate being rushed out of our lovely cruise cocoon and thrown into the hurry up and wait of the airport and the not-so-fun experience flying can often be these days.
+Instead of sitting in the airport waiting for hours for our flight home, we prefer easing into our own vehicle and making our way home at our own pace.
+Typically when we drive, we end up getting home about the same time we would’ve arrived if we flew after connecting flights and lay overs.
+Overall, it just a lot less hassle to drive.

 We also park at the terminal.
-This might add the cost of parking for the duration of our cruise to the expense of our trip but we consider it worth it to walk off the ship and head for home.
+We consider the cost of parking for the duration of our cruise to be worth it to walk off the ship when we are ready and head for home on our own schedule.
 Our vehicle is in a secured parking area and depending on the port, is often covered.

 This tip is one that works for us.
-It has its pros and its cons but if you have the option of driving, the costs you might incur with this option might ultimately be cheaper than flying.
+It has its pros and its cons but if you have the option of driving, the costs you might incur with this option might ultimately be cheaper and less stressful than flying.

 Make sure to carry some cash for tips